monachgrievings/monachgrievings/README.md

-I DO NOT FRIEND OR FOLLOW PEOPLE UNDER 16+ , PLEASE INFORM ME OF YOUR AGE BEFORE DOING TRYING SO<br> all socials are 16+, mainly used for ponytown usuage!, best viewed in desktop, also DO NOT copy any of my skins or post them on pintrest.
+I DO NOT FRIEND OR FOLLOW PEOPLE UNDER 16.PLEASE INFORM ME OF YOUR AGE BEFORE
+<br> all socials are 16+, mainly used for ponytown!, best viewed in desktop
+<br> also DO NOT copy any of my skins or post them on pintrest, no you don't have my permission.
 <br> pfp art credit goes to https://x.com/kittymeowdania, lord x model belongs to outcome memories.
 <br> links that aren't in this specific bio are for awareness purpose, advice at your own risk.
 <p align="center">